 REMEMBER: the above process will not likely be done all at once.
 Consider spreading this process out, as even small incremental changes may provide a QS boost.
 Additionally, you may choose to repeat this process on a monthly basis.
 You’ll be surprised at the high level of specificity you will eventually achieve in your account.

 Other helpful hints: utilize ad extensions.
 Enable as many extensions as you reasonably can.
 And ensure that your extensions are relevant (noticing a theme here?).
 Take advantage of Ad group level sitelink extensions to improve relevancy.

 And finally, don’t forget to track.
 You’ll need to run regular reports in order to analyze your Quality Score adjustments.
 As you see improvements, your poor performance threshold will change.
 When you no longer have phrases with a QS of three or lower, you’ll need to begin looking at your fours and so on and so forth.
-And before you know it, you’ll have developed a Quality Score routine and you’ll have your clients singing your praises.This entry was posted in Technology, Cardinal Path, Google AdWords, Google AdWords 101, Google AdWords 201, PPC, Search Engine Marketing and tagged adwords, CPC, Google AdWords Training, PPC, sem.
+And before you know it, you’ll have developed a Quality Score routine and you’ll have your clients singing your praises.This entry was posted in Technology, Cardinal Path, Google AdWords, Paid Search, Search Engine Marketing and tagged adwords, CPC, Google AdWords Training, Paid Search, sem.
 Bookmark the permalink.